ncatlab/nlab-content/pages/5837.md

 ### For 4-manifolds

-For 4-manifolds the analougue of the Smale conjecture fails:
+For 4-manifolds the analogue of the Smale conjecture fails:

 * {#Watanabe18} [[Tadayuki Watanabe]], *Some exotic nontrivial elements of the rational homotopy groups of $Diff(S^4)$* ([arXiv:1812.02448](https://arxiv.org/abs/1812.02448))